 To listen to ultra conservative supporters of the CDA, the internet is a gutter populated with perverts trying to snatch the innocence from our children.
 This simply isn’t true.
 All the talk about how easy it is to find nudity on line unfairly overshadows what is good and wholesome about the internet.
 The fact that web addresses relating to art and science outnumber adult sites by hundreds of thousands to one seemed to be forgotten in the fray over the controversial legislation.
 Thank goodness it has been put aside.

 You want to know what’s right about the internet?
-Try clicking on the Port Folio Weekly web site at http://www1.infi.net/portfolio.
-It’s a wonderful resource for Hampton Roads families looking for things to do with the kids.
+Try clicking on the Port Folio Weekly web site at http://www1.infi.net/portfolio. [no longer active] It’s a wonderful resource for Hampton Roads families looking for things to do with the kids.
 Or try the official Disney web address and download pictures of the new animated film Hercules.
 If there are no youngsters running around your life right now, wonderful vistas explaining science and displaying art abound on the web.
 Take a walk through the Smithsonian.
-Look through the Hubble telescope.
+Look through the Hubble Telescope.